Estonian President Mrs Kersti Kaljulaid and Rector Prof Mart Kalm at the opening of TASE Graduation show in spring 2019.

 The Estonian Academy of Arts has a rich academic library that is constantly expanding its collection, a newly renovated joint dormitory with the Estonian Music and Theatre Academy, and practicum facilities at Tamse in Muhumaa and Heimtal in Viljandimaa.
 Departments of the EAA regularly organise student, faculty, and departmental exhibitions and open lectures in various locations in Tallinn and elsewhere.

-The EAA actively publishes different types of publications, including faculty members’ books, textbooks, study materials, collections of articles, and advance reviewed works from the fields of art and research.
+The EKA actively publishes different types of publications, including faculty members’ books, textbooks, study materials, collections of articles, and advance reviewed works from the fields of art and research.

 While offering a wide selection of specialities, the Academy also offers unique, individualised study and personal mentorship by members of the faculty.
 The departments are strong bodies of competence on their own, while at the same time facilitating synergy and interdisciplinary studies.
 Many faculties have been operating for close to a century.
 They have lengthy experience and historical continuity, and also pioneer change in their field.